 Measurements can be recorded in the Mensuration Results pane and are saved with the project.

-Once your imagery is georeferenced, you can use the following tools to perform basic measurements:
+Once your imagery or raster is georeferenced, you can use the following tools to perform basic measurements:

 - Point—Determines the location of point-based geographic coordinates.

 - Distance—Measures the distance between two or more points.
 When there are multiple vertices within a line, the cumulative distance of the polyline is measured.

 - Area—Calculates the size and perimeter of an interactively drawn polygon defining an area of interest.